crownstone/crownstone-python-sdk/README.md

 <details>
 <summary> cs_upload_microapp --bleAddress address --file binaryFile</summary>

-> This will switch a Crownstone in your sphere.
-This requires the keys you set to match those on the Crownstones.
+> This will upload a microapp.
 >
 > - Parameters
 >   - **bleAddress**(string): Required MAC address of the Crownstone that you want to upload microapp to (e.g. `AA:BB:CC:DD:EE:FF`).